 3. Design Your Study Plan

 Depending on how much you already know, you can start drafting your study plan.
-The duration depends on the amount of materials you need to go through, and number of studying hours per week.
+The duration depends on the number of materials you need to go through and the number of study hours per week.
+How many study hours you put in will also depend on your personal schedule.
+Are you working full time while you prep for the exam?
+Or, did you take time off to get the exam out of the way first?

-The more experienced you have with audit practice, the easier it is for you to integrate the new content with your existing knowledge.
+The more experience you have with audit practice, the easier it is for you to integrate the new content with your existing knowledge.
+People who have been working in this field already will usually find this part easier.

 (i) Seasoned IT auditing professionals